The tragic fate of the Ulma family

 The day of drama

 March 24, 1944, around 5:00 am, a group of 4 German gendarmes from Łańcut and 4 blue police surrounded the family home Ulma following a probable termination of a native of Galicia Polish policeman named Włodzimierz Lesia had seized the property of the Szall family and hid them so they could monetize their protection.
 When Szall had exhausted their money while the police had kept their property, he expelled.
 As soon as he learned their new cache, it denounced the occupation authorities.

 |The Germans entered the house and killed all the Jews.
 They brought out Józef and Wiktoria and executed in front of their house.
 Before the screams of children Ulma, the German officer Eilert Dieken decided to execution and children were also killed.
 The blue police attended the scene and carters who had been brought there to retrieve belongings and take the body; they remained all their lives marked by the terrible scene they had witnessed.
 One German police killed four children and détroussa Golda Goldman valuables.
 By order of the German, the victims were buried and a week later the men returned to the village and put them in coffins.|

 | At least five families Markowa hid more than twenty Jews who survived and went to settle in the United States, Canada and Israel after the war. |

 One recovered by Polish resistance blue police was tried and executed.
-Lieutenant Eilert Dieken who lived in West Germany was convicted and sentenced by the German court in 1960 but he's proved he was already dead.
+Lieutenant Eilert Dieken who lived in West Germany was convicted and sentenced by the German court in 1960 but it s out he was already dead.
 Kokott Joseph, the German officer who executed four children was found in 1957 Czechoslovakia where he was in hiding, he was tried and sentenced by the court of Rzeszów in Poland, his sentence was commuted to life imprisonment and died in prison in 1980.

 Photos of the commemoration of the 69th anniversary of the disappearance of the Ulma family.